September 25, 2018

 Get Yourself a Guide (or Two)

-To help you discover more about how you can develop your best essential questions for inquiry- and project-based learning, we’ve got two free quick-reference guides.
-These are The EQ Guide and its info-packed older brother, the Essential Question Teacher's Companion.
+To help you discover more about how you can develop your best essential questions for inquiry-based learning, we’ve got two must-have guides.
+These are the ebook The EQ Guidebook and the info-packed book the Essential Guide to Essential Questions.
 These informative guides will help you better understand what makes up a really solid essential question and how to make your own.
 It’s also a fun way to learn the “essentials” of writing essential questions.